charpasi/word_search/README.md

 ## Overview

 This program is designed to solve word search puzzles.
-It reads a word search grid and a list of words to find within that grid from text files, performs the search, and outputs the coordinates of the end of each word found.
+It reads a word search grid and a list of words to find within that grid from text files, performs the search, and outputs the coordinates of the first letter of each word found.

 ## Features